chef/chef-web-docs/chef_master/source/api_chef_server.rst

 * ``HASHED_PATH`` is the path of the request: ``/organizations/NAME/name_of_endpoint``.
 The ``HASHED_PATH`` must be hashed using SHA-1 and encoded using Base64, must not have repeated forward slashes (``/``), must not end in a forward slash (unless the path is ``/``), and must not include a query string.
 * The private key must be an RSA key in the SSL ``.pem`` file format.
 This signature is then broken into character strings (of not more than 60 characters per line) and placed in the header.

-The Chef server decrypts this header and ensures its content matches the content of the non-encrypted headers that were in the request.
+The Chef Infra Server decrypts this header and ensures its content matches the content of the non-encrypted headers that were in the request.
 The timestamp of the message is checked to ensure the request was received within a reasonable amount of time.
-One approach generating the signed headers is to use `mixlib-authentication <https://github.com/chef/mixlib-authentication>`_, which is a class-based header signing authentication object similar to the one used by the chef-client.
+One approach generating the signed headers is to use `mixlib-authentication <https://github.com/chef/mixlib-authentication>`_, which is a class-based header signing authentication object similar to the one used by the Chef Infra Client.

 Enable SHA-256
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-Chef server versions 12.4.0 and above support signing protocol version 1.3, which adds support for SHA-256 algorithms.
-It can be enabled on Chef client via the ``client.rb`` file:
+Chef Server versions 12.4.0 and above support signing protocol version 1.3, which adds support for SHA-256 algorithms.
+It can be enabled on Chef Infra Client via the ``client.rb`` file:

 .. code-block:: ruby